eshaan-s18/cse15l-lab-reports/labReport1.md

   }
 [user@sahara ~/lecture1]$
 ```
 This command **does not** output an *error* ONLY because of the `cd lecture1` command, which switches the current working directory from `/home` to `/lecture1` before using the `cat Hello.java` command.
-This is essential for the output seen above because if I did not use the `cd` command to switch the current working directory to `/lecture1`, I WOULD HAVE received an *error* that says `cat: Hello.java: No such file or directory`.
-Since I did switch the current working directory, the output seen above contains the contents and code in the `Hello.java` file.
+This is essential for the output seen above because if I did not use the `cd` command to switch the current working directory to `/lecture1` from `/home`, I WOULD HAVE received an *error* that says `cat: Hello.java: No such file or directory`.
+Since I did switch the current working directory to `/lecture1`, the output seen above contains the contents and code in the `Hello.java` file.